Covenant Christian School (Palm Bay, Florida)

-Covenant Christian School is a private Christian school located in Palm Bay, Florida.
-The school educates students in Kindergarten to 12th grade.
+Covenant Christian School was a private Christian school located in Palm Bay, Florida.
+The school educated students in Kindergarten to 12th grade.
 The school was founded as a ministry of Covenant Presbyterian Church of Palm Bay in 1993.
 It is no longer associated with the church.
-The school announced that it would merge with Calvary Chapel Academy on their campus beginning in the Fall of 2021, making the 2020–2021 school year the final one for the school.
-The final school day and chapel was on May 21st with the final graduation on May 28th.
+The school announced that it would merge with Calvary Chapel Academy on their campus beginning in the fall of 2021, making the 2020–2021 school year the final one for the school.
+The final school day and chapel was on May 21 with the final graduation on May 28.

+The school building is now a part of the Pineapple Cove Academy campuses located throughout Palm Bay as of 2023.